dyudhajit/4matr-academy/README.md

 > The front door to the 4MATR ecosystem.

-4MATR is an open ecosystem at the intersection of **finance, technology and AI**.
+4MATR is an open ecosystem at the intersection of **finance, AI, and Education**.

-This repository contains the landing page that brings the different parts of 4MATR together in one place.
+This repository contains the landing page that brings the different parts of 4MATR Academy together in one place.

 ## What is 4MATR?

 4MATR exists to make finance more accessible, practical and intelligent.

 We learn.
 We build.
 We experiment.
 We share.

-The ecosystem brings together education, financial modelling, AI experimentation, open-source resources, community and content.
+The ecosystem brings together education, financial modelling, AI experimentation, resources, community and content.

 ---